Want to learn how to make a kumihimo bracelet? Grab some yarn in your favorite 7 different colors, a DY kuimihimo disc, and get crafting!

 - Sharp scissors

 If younger kids (like my 7 year old) are making bracelets I recommend using basic craft yarn.
-Because yarn is thicker the bracelet works up much faster than embroidery thread.
-I find any embroidery thread works well for, but does take longer to progress.
+Because yarn is thicker than embroidery floss the bracelet works up much faster.
+I find any embroidery thread works well for this project, but does take longer to see progress.

 Another option for a faster embroidery thread bracelet is to double up your strands of thread.
 This technically makes it a 14 strand bracelet, but you treat it just like a 7 strand.
 This just makes a thicker braid that works up a bit faster.